 The cultural spirit of the city of Jyväskylä is tangible in the University campuses, not least for their inviting gardens and architecture, which blends the 1800s with the modern designs of Alvar Aalto and Arto Sipinen.
 A lakeside beach in the middle of the campus lends a crowning touch to the University grounds.

 The highest decision-making body of the organisation is the University Board.
 It appoints the Rector for five-year period.
 Today the University is lead by Rector, Dr. Matti Manninen.
-The University of Jyväskylä has seven faculties and seven independent institutes.
+The University of Jyväskylä has six faculties and five independent institutes.